aldahick/aldahick/README.md

 I write code, pedal 🚲, and saw wood 🎻

-You might check out [Athena](https://github.com/aldahick/athena), a web API framework with all kinds of opinionation and streamlining.
-Like an aero bike, but less expensive.
+You might check out [Athena](https://github.com/aldahick/athena), a web API framework currently refocusing on Fastify and better extensibility.

 Or, if basic continuous deployment is more your jam, [this very repo](https://github.com/aldahick/aldahick) hosts my resume and associated code.